Portuguese Air Force: The air branch becomes the Portuguese Air Force

 On 7 July 1955, Kaulza de Arriaga was appointed to be the first Undersecretary of State of Aeronautics.
-This Army engineer officer will mark the deep development of the air branch.

 After the experience acquired in four years as an independent branch of the Armed Forces, the air forces suffer an important reorganisation, through the Decree-law 40949 of 26 December 1956.
 In the scope of this reorganisation, the branch receives the alternative name of "Air Force", which will prevail over "Military Aeronautics", with this last designation falling into disuse.
 From then on, the branch will be known as the "Portuguese Air Force" (FAP, Força Aérea Portuguesa).

 The title of the military head of the FAP slightly changes from "Chief of Staff of the Air Forces" to "Chief of Staff of the Air Force".
 The General Command of the Air Forces and the Directorate General of the Under-Secretariat of State were disbanded, being replaced by the Air Force Staff (EMFA, Estado-Maior da Força Aérea).

 The air regions and zones - that were already foreseen when the independent air branch was created - are finally created, with the transitory Command of the Operational Air Forces and the Air Forces Instruction and Training Command being disbanded.
 In its respective territories of jurisdiction, each air region command is responsible for the mobilisation of personnel and other resources for the Air Force, for the air defence, for the air cooperation with land and naval forces and for the air transports.
 The air zones commands are responsible for the air defense, cooperation with the land and naval forces and other functions delegated on them by its parent air region command.
 The Portuguese national metropolitan and overseas territory is divided in the following air regions and zones: